racker/rackspace_cloudmonitoring_migration_tool/docs/MIGRATION.md

 ## Cloudkick Architecture

-In Cloudkick, checks were applied to nodes by using tag-based monitors--each monitor defined a set of checks to perform on the set of nodes that matched a specified query.
+In Cloudkick, checks were applied to nodes by using tag-based monitors—each monitor defined a set of checks to perform on the set of nodes that matched a specified query.
 These nodes were automatically synchronized from various cloud providers using credentials supplied to Cloudkick.

 This system had several advantages: it automated the process of adding and removing nodes as they became active or were destroyed, it simplified the process of monitoring a new node in an appropriate manner, and it allowed users to change the monitoring configuration of large sets of nodes in a single step.
 Unfortunately, as the complexity of the system grew, we found that these features caused significant reliability problems.